JAlcocerT/JAlcocerT/content/blog/dev-web-githubpages.md

 That's how I started documenting my learning process.

-And since then it has bloomed.
+And since then it has bloomed and become this site.

 If you are into R language, you can also try with the [RKnit Package](https://jalcocert.github.io/JAlcocerT/r-knitt-package-guide/).